AlbertArakelyanEsterox/AlbertArakelyanEsterox/README.md

 ### :man_technologist: About me:
 I am a Front-End web developer from Armenia 🇦🇲

+- :telescope: I’m working as a Software Developer and contributing to frontend for building web applications.

-- :telescope: I am also coaching junior developers who are just starting in their careers.
+- :seedling: I am also coaching junior developers who are just starting in their careers.
 As the leader of the front-end development team.

-- :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I develop demo projects with different technologies and read tech articles.